 In-depth, well-researched articles are the type of posts that readers bookmark and visit over and over again.

 For example, I could say that link-building methods of the past will no longer help your website.
-But again, that’s just opinion, and unless you already consider me an expert, you won’t necessarily pay heed to it.
+But again, that’s just opinion, and unless you already consider me an expert, you won’t necessarily pay heed to it:

-On the other hand, if I say that John Mueller of Google suggests that webmasters should focus less on link building as it’s been done in the past and instead focus more on creating high-quality content that is easy to link to, I have now added expert opinion from Google, a source that most people trust.
+On the other hand, if I say that John Mueller of Google suggests that webmasters should focus less on link building as it’s been done in the past and instead focus more on creating high-quality content that is easy to link to, I have now added an expert opinion from Google – a source that most people trust.
 All the better if I can use word-for-word quotes that are hyperlinked to the source.

 Even if someone has never heard the name John Mueller, the fact that he is from Google makes him an instant expert in the area of SEO.
 When you can’t find specific research or statistics, expert quotes are the next best thing to back them up.

-Even if Mueller doesn’t link to your content, he might share it with his 14.4k Twitter followers, which may in turn prompt one of his fans to share it with their own audience or link to your content.
+Even if Mueller doesn’t link to your content, he might share it with his 55.8K Twitter followers, which may in turn prompt one of his fans to share it with their own audience or link to your content.

-If you cite a blog post as your resource, you can e-mail an editor from that blog and mention that you linked to them.
+If you cite a blog post as your resource, you can email an editor from that blog and mention that you linked to them.
 Then you can ask them if they’d be willing to link to a specific post of yours in return.

 Another way to get backlinks from experts in your field is by interviewing them.

 In many cases, interviewing experts in your field is a better way to get backlinks than by just linking to their content.